This story was first published on March 27, 2020

-Jeanne McHale has been self-isolating in her house in Pittsburgh with her husband, four kids and a dog for 14 days now.
-There’s baking to be done, some school work.
-But there’s also deciding whether that antelope-sized animal with stripes and a horn is a bushbuck or a yellow-backed duiker.
+Jeanne McHale has been weathering the pandemic in her house in Pittsburgh with her husband, four kids and two dogs for 14 days now.
+There’s baking to be done – and a lot of online school work – but there’s also deciding whether that antelope-sized animal with stripes and a horn is a bushbuck or a yellow-backed duiker.

 “He does have that stripey thing down his back,” said McHale, pointing to a computer screen.
 Freda, her 7-year-old daughter, took a closer look, “And he’s big!
 I think it’s a bushbuck.”